 The escrow key capability works only with files that are saved and encrypted by using next generation cryptography.
 This is the default encryption that is used in Office 2010 and Office 2013.
 If, for compatibility reasons, the default behavior was changed to use the legacy format, escrow key functionality will not be available.
 For details about this new feature, see Remove or reset file passwords in Office 2013.

 Improvements to digital signatures in Office 2013 include the following:

 Support for Open Document Format (ODF v1.2) file formats

 Support for ODF v1.2 file formats enables people to digitally sign ODF documents in Office 2013 by using invisible digital signatures.
 These digitally-signed documents do not support signature lines or stamps.
 In addition, Office 2013 provides digital signature verification of ODF documents that are signed from inside other applications but that are opened in Office 2013.

-XAdES improvements in Office 2013 include an improved user experience when creating an XAdES digital signature.
+XAdES improvements in Office 2013 include an improved user experience when you create an XAdES digital signature.
 Users are given more detailed information about the signature.